yuricd/yuridelgado.dev/src/blog/posts/feature-flags-using-strategy-pattern.md

 <code-highlight language="javascript">
 // menu.js
-const createMenu = (addBehavior) => {
+const generateMenu = (addBehavior) => {
-  function generateMenu() {
-    const generalMenu = ['Main', 'Customers', 'Orders']
+  const generalMenu = ['Main', 'Customers', 'Orders'] return addBehavior(generalMenu)
-    return addBehavior(generalMenu)
 }

-  return { generateMenu }
-}
 </code-highlight>

-The function above receives a behavior function via parameter and applies it in its inner function `generateMenu`, which in turn defines the general menu items list and returns the behavior function receiving the list.
-It’s possible to change the general menu as you wish when calling the `createMenu` function.
+The function above receives a behavior function via parameter and returns the behavior function receiving the default list.
+It’s possible to change the general menu as you wish when calling the `generateMenu` function.
 We can add, remove, or keep the original list as it is.

 <code-highlight language="javascript">
 // featuresFactory.js